BUEC500C1/codvid-app-zhou-1/README.md

 Build Hello Applications
 Run Hello applications on emulator and your phone.
 It will be great to run it on two phones if you can (iOS and Android)
 Step 3:  Develop use case to display a map.
-(GitHub location)
 Step 4:  On separate branch, exercise the CODVID-19 API (Documentation using postman) and display the data in your application as text.
 Be fancy!
 Style your results.
 Step 5:  Overlay the data on the maps.